ashika1jain/RuleGuard/data/raw/attendance_policy.md

 Students should report a suspected attendance-recording error within the period announced by the department.
 A complaint submitted after the record has been finalised may require additional verification.

-The system should distinguish between a rule about correcting an erroneous record and a rule that grants an exemption from the minimum attendance requirement.
-They are not necessarily the same thing.
+A correction to an erroneous attendance record and an exemption from the minimum attendance requirement are different administrative matters and should be handled under their applicable provisions.

 ### 8. Attendance and Internal Assessment